Hotels and Accommodations in Old Quebec: Complete Guide

 Discreet luxury and the art of detail

-Quebec City has a fine collection of boutique hotels combining design, authenticity, and personalized service.
-Addresses that reflect their hosts.
+Quebec boasts a fine collection of boutique hotels combining design, authenticity, and personalized service.
+Addresses that reflect their guests.

 Le Germain Quebec

 Clean design, attentive service, high-end bedding.
-One of the city's most refined addresses, a Groupe Germain signature.
+One of the city’s most refined addresses, by Groupe Germain.

 ❖ Design